Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 You’re invited to a three-day wānanga for collective climate action in Tāmaki Makaurau

-This is a rare cross-sector gathering of people from across Tāmaki Makaurau - communities, mana whenua, rangatahi, business, government, researchers, advocates, funders and many others - to explore how we work together for a thriving taiao and future generations.
+This is a rare whole-system gathering of people from across Tāmaki Makaurau - communities, mana whenua, rangatahi, business, government, researchers, advocates, funders and many others - to explore how we work together for a thriving taiao and future generations.

 Over a three-day Future Search, we will weave relationships, deepen understanding, and shape pathways for collective action grounded in place, partnership and shared responsibility.